Effects of nuclear explosions: Earthquake

-The seismic pressure waves created from an explosion may release stress within nearby plates or otherwise cause an earthquake event, an underground explosion concentrates this pressure wave and a localized earthquake event is more probable, these waves, the first and fastest wave, equivalent to a normal earthquakes P wave can inform the location of the test, the S wave and the Rayleigh wave follow, these can all be measured in most circumstances by seismic station across the globe and comparisons with actual earthquakes can be used to help determine estimated yield via differential analysis, by the modelling of the high-frequency (>4 Hz) teleseismic P wave amplitudes.
+The seismic pressure waves created from an explosion may release energy within nearby plates or otherwise cause an earthquake event.
+An underground explosion concentrates this pressure wave, and a localized earthquake event is more probable.
+The first and fastest wave, equivalent to a normal earthquake's P wave, can inform the location of the test; the S wave and the Rayleigh wave follow.
+These can all be measured in most circumstances by seismic stations across the globe, and comparisons with actual earthquakes can be used to help determine estimated yield via differential analysis, by the modelling of the high-frequency (>4 Hz) teleseismic P wave amplitudes.
 However, theory does not suggest that a nuclear explosion of current yields could trigger fault rupture and cause a major quake at distances beyond a few tens of kilometers from the shot point.

 Summary of the effects

 The following table summarizes the most important effects of single nuclear explosions under ideal, clear skies, weather conditions.
 Tables like these are calculated from nuclear weapons effects scaling laws.
 Advanced computer modelling of real-world conditions and how they impact on the damage to modern urban areas has found that most scaling laws are too simplistic and tend to overestimate nuclear explosion effects.
-As it is only simplistic and unclassified scaling laws that are commonly encountered, that do not take important things like varying land topography into account to ease calculation time and equation length.
-The scaling laws that were used to produce the table below, assume among other things, a perfectly level target area, no attenuating effects from urban terrain masking, e.g. skyscraper shadowing, and no enhancement effects from reflections and tunneling by city streets.
+The scaling laws that were used to produce the table below assume (among other things) a perfectly level target area, no attenuating effects from urban terrain masking (e.g. skyscraper shadowing), and no enhancement effects from reflections and tunneling by city streets.
 As a point of comparison in the chart below, the most likely nuclear weapons to be used against countervalue city targets in a global nuclear war are in the sub-megaton range.
 Weapons of yields from 100 to 475 kilotons have become the most numerous in the US and Russian nuclear arsenals; for example, the warheads equipping the Russian Bulava submarine-launched ballistic missile (SLBM) have a yield of 150 kilotons.
 US examples are the W76 and W88 warheads, with the lower yield W76 being over twice as numerous as the W88 in the US nuclear arsenal.

 1 For the direct radiation effects the slant range instead of the ground range is shown here because some effects are not given even at ground zero for some burst heights.
 If the effect occurs at ground zero the ground range can be derived from slant range and burst altitude (Pythagorean theorem).